-Should you wish to find out more about how we can assist you and your business please contact one of the team members listed.
+If you wish to find out more about how we can assist you or your organisation, please contact one of our team members listed below.

 "Breadth and depth of understanding of public law is astounding."